L’Oréal is one of the world’s top beauty brands.

 “There is an inherent disconnect between people and understanding really how much sun exposure they have,” said Guive Balooch, Global Vice President of L’Oréal Technology Incubator in an interview, “They just don’t know how much exposure they’re getting on a day-to-day basis, which by itself is going to be like an epiphany.”

-While personalizing skincare is great ambition, L’Oréal understood that it had to get its customers interested on wearables and skincare, first.
+While personalizing skincare is a great ambition, L’Oréal understood that it had to get its customers interested in wearables and skincare, first.
 As a result, the brand gave the patch to customers for free, upon its release.

 But the patch is just one of many more products to come.

 “We want to build a series of products in coming years that are the link between technology and beauty,” said Guive Balooch, Global Vice President of L’Oréal Technology Incubator “That’s not only around just wearables.
 It’s around personalizing, customizing cosmetics.”